 Many children enjoy water.
-Children with Autism Spectrum Disorder (ASD) sometimes seem particularly drawn to all kinds of water: water dripping from a spigot in a sink, a filled bathtub, a wading pool, a body of water such as a pond, lake, or swimming pool, and of course the ocean!
+Children on the autism spectrum sometimes seem particularly drawn to all kinds of water: water dripping from a spigot in a sink, a filled bathtub, a wading pool, a body of water such as a pond, lake, or swimming pool, and of course the ocean!
 Water can be soothing and calming as well as fun.
-Children with ASD may even leave the house looking for water simply because they like it, and, during times of stress, children with ASD may seek out water sources to calm themselves.
+Children on the autism spectrum may even leave the house looking for water simply because they like it, and, during times of stress, children on the spectrum may seek out water sources to calm themselves.

-On more than one occasion, a child with ASD has been found at a neighborhood stream, leaning over the bank’s edge to allow the water to flow through the child’s fingers.
+On more than one occasion, an autistic child has been found at a neighborhood stream, leaning over the bank’s edge to allow the water to flow through the child’s fingers.
 Other stories are told about children found playing in a small amount of water left undrained in a wading pool or children running from home to the neighborhood pool.

 Sometimes these stories do not have such happy endings.
-Drowning is a leading cause of death among children with ASD.
+Drowning is a leading cause of death among children on the autism spectrum.
 As parents and caretakers, the responsibility for keeping our children safe lies with us.

 What can you do?

 - Teach water safety at an early age.
 Water safety includes swim lessons.
 Lessons for children with special needs can be found at many recreation centers and YMCAs.
 Be aware: although children may learn to swim, it does not mean they will use this skill if they are frightened or upset.

 - If you have a pool or live near one, be sure there are adequate gates, alarms, locks, and pool covers in good working condition.

 - Drain all water from all containers as soon as they are finished being used.
 This includes buckets, wading pools, etc.